Three levels of cover with prices from just £68

 If your keys are lost or stolen we'll replace them no matter what level of cover you choose.

-We will also provide alternative accommodation if your property or contents have suffered damage and your home is unsafe to stay in.
+We'll also provide alternative accommodation if your property or contents are damaged and your home is unsafe to stay in.

-And, if you need emergency access, Admiral will pay out if the emergency services have to damage your building in order to gain entry to your home, up to the amount shown on your policy schedule.
+Admiral will also pay out (up to the amount shown on your policy schedule) if the emergency services have to damage your building to enter to your home.

 Buildings Accidental Damage Cover